Akongstad/duckdb/benchmark/ssb/akongstad.md

 # Useful things for Project 2 ADS

-A compilation of commands used to complete Project 2.
+A compilation of useful commands for complete Project 2.

 ## Running the experiments